rthomson412/Refactor-Horiseon/README.md

 # Horiseon Challenge Assignment

 ## Project Description
-Horiseon page features a large hero banner followed by three main sections and a sidebar.
-The page is bookended with a navigational header and a footer.
-Semantic HTML and image alt attributes employed to increase Search Engine Optimization.
+Horiseon landing page for a search engine optimization service.
+The site is frameworked around a navigational header and footer and a large jumbotron banner.
+The content itself comprises of three main sections that detail the services functionality, as well as a sidebar that outlines some benefits the service provides your business.

 ## Contents
 1. [Deployed Page](#deployed-page)